 Turns out you cannot reverse engineer your life.

 Or at least not with any measure of authenticity and fulfillment.
 You perhaps can reverse engineer someone else’s life, but the result is the oh-so-popularly termed “imposter syndrome”.

-In directional living, we work forwards, not backwards.
+In the Directional Living™ method, we work forwards, not backwards.

 We seek to build our particular life, not a generic life.

-Without intending to, one of the best articulations of directional living is from E.L.
+Without intending to, one of the best articulations of the Directional Living method is from E.L.
 Doctorow, as he talks about his writing process:

 “[It’s] like driving a car at night.
 You never see further than your headlights, but you can make the whole trip that way.”